openfga/openfga/docs/check/README.md

 ```

 ## Set Rewrites
 Set rewrites allow developers to compose one or more of the direct or basic rewrites mentioned above using set operations including union, intersection, and exclusion.
 The operands of a set rewrite may also reference other set rewrite definitions.
 That is, you can compose unions, intersections, and exclusions together.
-These set rewrites allow developers to model more complex model semantics such as multiple relationships granting access and/or blacklists and the like.
+These set rewrites allow developers to m more complex m semantics such as multiple relationships granting access and/or blacklists and the like.

 ### Union
 > e.g. define viewer: editor or owner